 - Always pays a 0.20% base rewards rate

-- Base rate isn’t the highest available
+- The base rate isn’t the highest available

-- Doesn’t offer desktop account access
+- Doesn’t offer desktop account access (coming soon)

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.